-Your or the Intune / Endpoint Manager managed device suddenly no longer connects to the Microsoft wireless display adapter?
+Your or the Intune / Endpoint Manager managed device suddenly is not connecting to the Microsoft wireless display adapter?
 Then the problem is certainly with the Windows Defender Firewall, which is blocking the incoming connection of "WUDFHost.exe".

 Fortunately, we can fix this quickly by either creating a firewall rule locally on the device or distributing it with Intune.